+Strukton Civiele Projecten B.V. is involved in the design, build and long-term maintenance of the A15 project.
 Related to the maintenance part of the project, the consortium has deviated from the original long-term maintenance strategy upon the request of the client.
 The client requested to use quieter but less durable asphalt and to execute the asphalt overlay earlier than planned, whereby it was the understanding of the consortium that the client would cover the additional costs (compared to those of the original long-term maintenance strategy).
-The client is now of the opinion that the consortium must bear the costs of the adjusted maintenance strategy.
-We do not agree with the opinion of the client, and therefore a legal Arbitration procedure is initiated, with the hearing expected in 2024.
-The procedure has not yet led to a conclusion on additional remuneration.
-Consequently, no compensation for these events is accounted for, whereas management expects (partial) recovery of such amounts.
-In Arbitration, different outcomes are possible which may impact our results 2023 onwards.
-This situation leads to expected loss of the project.
-A provision has been formed for the share of Strukton (50%), which amounts to €15.7 million as of December 31, 2022.
+In October 2024, the consortium and the client agreed upon a settlement on the scope and adjustment of the maintenance strategy.
+The arbitration procedure is therefore settled.
+A provision on the loss of the project has been accounted for for the share of Strukton (50%), which amounts to €15.6 million as of December 31, 2023.